 This news item expired on Sunday, December 31, 2023 so the information below could be outdated or incorrect.

 National Public EMS Week is May 21-27, and Buncombe County is celebrating by profiling some of our team.
-Emergency care is challenging, takes a variety of skills, and is a difficult field that is not for everyone.
+Emergency care is challenging, takes a variety of skills, and is a difficult filed that is not for everyone.
 Buncombe County is honored to highlight some of our EMS team in their own words as we celebrate National Public EMS Week.
 Thank you for your passion and commitment to keeping our community safe.

 What made you want to work in EMS?

 The love of helping people

 What is your favorite part of the job?

 Taking care of someone in their worst moments to make a difference.
 The continuing education and always learning.

 That we sit around all day, and we are just “ambulance drivers!”

 What would you like the public to know about your job?